Sustainable and HIgh Performance MEmbranes via iNTerfacial complexation (SHIPMENT)

 - polyethyleneimine (PEI)

-to obtain sustainable polyelectrolyte complex (PEC) membranes in a completely water-based process.
+This technique allows for the production of sustainable polyelectrolyte complex (PEC) membranes in a completely water-based process.
 The structure and morphology of these APS membranes can easily be controlled to produce excellent separation properties.

 Performance Challenges